-The Group manages a financial portfolio valued at USD 99.1m (net of leverage) as at 31 December 2014, which is invested mainly in fixed income and credit related securities.
+The Group manages a financial portfolio valued at USD 90.3m (net of leverage)as at 31 December 2015, which is invested mainly in fixed income and credit related securities.

-The following is a table summarizing the financial portfolio as of year-end 2014
+The following is a table summarizing the financial portfolio as of year-end 2015

-Name 2014 Book Value US \$m 2013 Book Value US \$m
+Name 2015 Book Value US \$m 2014 Book Value US \$m

-Investment in the loan market through CLOs 82.2 91.9
+Investment in the loan market through CLOs 66.0 82.2

+Fixed income investment 5.0 -

-Babylon 0.9 9.2
+Babylon 0.9 0.9

-Hedge Funds 1.1 2.2
+Hedge Funds 1.0 1.1

-Corporate bonds 2.0 1.9
+Corporate bonds 1.8 2.0

-Other Public Equities 1.9 2.8
+Other Public Equities 2.0 1.9

-Total 88.1 108.0
+Total 76.7 88.1

-Total net of leverage 99.1 98.0
+Total net of leverage 90.3 99.1

-^{} this figure includes USD 16m which the Company invested during the period in the first loss tranche of warehouse facilities for accumulating loans with the intention to transfer these loans to a CLO.
+^{} this figure includes USD 5m which the Company invested during the period in the first loss tranche of a warehouse facility for accumulating loans with the intention to transfer these loans to a CLO. this figure includes USD 16m which the Company invested during the period in the first loss tranche of warehouse facilities for accumulating loans with the intention to transfer these loans to a CLO.